Annual OKRs vs Quarterly OKRs: Key Differences Explained

 Creating alignment in the organization is one of the main benefits of defining OKRs.
 The goal is to ensure everyone is going in the same direction, with clear priorities, in a constant rhythm.

-OKRs are a great tool for organisations, but how you use them does vary.
+OKRs are a great tool for organizations, but how you use them does vary.
 Quarterly OKRs drive transformation and progression at a higher speed and traction than yearly.
 For employees and the executors, quarterly OKRs serve as a motivation since they are not goals that are too far-fetched.